gilcot/ansible-ojdk/README.md

 # Open Java Developmet Kit

-This role is to manage Open Java Development Kit (OpenJDK) on a Linux box.
+This role is to manage Open Java Development Kit (OpenJDK) in most OS.

 [OpenJDK](https://openjdk.java.net) is a free and open-source [reference implementation](https://web.archive.org/web/201603010102422/https://blogs.oracle.com/henrik/entry/moving_to_openjdk_as_the)